svenons/svenons/README.md

 ## About Me
 I am passionate about almost everything IT and always eager to learn new technologies.

-I have a bowed instrument degree in playing the cello and I can whistle better than you can sign.
+I have a bowed instrument degree in playing the cello and I can whistle better than I can sign.

 I used to do theater, so in case you wan't to start a club here in SÃ¸nderborg, write to me.